bouzidanas/react-list-player/README.md

 ListPlayer is fully responsive, and will, by default, adapt to the size of its container element.
 It also comes with several built-in sizes that the component can "snap" to or smoothly switched between.

 The main reason behind not including some form of media player is to avoid limiting the use cases to those attached to specific media types or sources.
-A playlist can be a list of videos, a list of songs, a list of sound clips, or a mix of everything, for example.
+A playlist can be a list of videos, a list of songs, a list of sound clips, or a mix of everything.

 Another reason is that developers may prefer to use their own media player component, or may want to use a different media player component for different media types.